Thomas Hughes-Hallett: Early life

 Thomas Michael Sydney Hughes-Hallett was born on 28 August 1954.

-He was educated at Eton College, a private boarding school in Berkshire, England.
-He then went on to read History at the University of Oxford.
-In an interview, he stated to have taught mathematics, music and hockey in Zimbabwe at the age of twenty-one.
+He was educated at Eton College, a public school in Berkshire, England.
+He then went on to read history at the University of Oxford.
+In an interview, he said he had taught mathematics, music and hockey in Zimbabwe at the age of twenty-one.
 He then received a law degree from The College of Law.

 Career

 Sir Thomas first trained as a barrister, but quit soon thereafter as he felt the job was "lonely".
 In another interview, he stated that his image of being a barrister was shattered when his first case was an eleven-week incest trial.
 After facing a retrial that would take another eleven weeks, Sir Thomas is quoted as saying that "I just couldn't face going through that again so I left."
 He subsequently worked as an investment banker for Schroders for five years.

 In the late 1980s, he founded an investment bank, Enskilda Securities, earning him the nickname "Thomas Huge-Wallet".
 For the next eighteen years, he was the Chief Executive of Enskilda Corporate and later the Chairman of Robert Fleming Securities.
 A major shareholder in Flemings, he retired from finance shortly after its merger with Chase in 2000.